About

 The Meru Combinatorics Conference is a yearly event held in India, dedicated to the broad field of combinatorics.
 The conference features two in-depth minicourses delivered by leading experts, along with contributed talks and poster presentations.

-Third Meru Combinatorics Conference 2025
+Meru Combinatorics Conference

 Meru stands for the mountain in Indian mythology and was used as a metaphor for the triangle of binomial coefficients studied by classical Indian prosodists.